kaushlendra277/spring-boot-security-basic/readme.md

 # Spring Boot Security Authorization

-## This POC includes in-memory authentication using default schema and hard coded user in the code[BAD]
+## This POC includes in-memory authentication using default schema[BAD] and hard coded user in the code[BAD]

 ```java
 @EnableWebSecurity